phuocding/master-to-pythonista/exercises/FindWordFrequency/README.md

 # Find Word Frequency

-This program is actually calculates the frequency of the length of words present in input text
+This program is actually calculating the frequency of the length of words present in input text

 This can be used as single program or as module